divyapodila/5143-OS-101/Assignments/P03/ReadME.md

 #### Overview:
 This is a project written in python that implements a CPU Scheduling Simulation.
-This project will implement a Simulation of CPU to - -Maximizing throughput (the total amount of work completed per time unit) -Minimizing wait time (time from work becoming ready until the first point it begins execution) (We define it slightly differently)
+This project will implement a Simulation of CPU for different Scheduling Algorithms like "FCFS", "Priority Based" and "Round Robin" to -
+-Maximizing throughput (the total amount of work completed per time unit) -Minimizing wait time (time from work becoming ready until the first point it begins execution) (We define it slightly differently)
 -Minimizing latency or response time (time from work becoming ready until it is finished)